tytydraco/yessleep/out/I_was_an_exorcist_in_training_The_plane_ride_to_the_Vatican_was_hell.md

 “We’re certain you saw something,” said Father Tomas.
 “Whether you performed a common exorcism or encountered something greater remains in question.”

 “Look at my fucking clothes!”
-I shouted, staggering to my feed.
+I shouted, staggering to my feet.
 “Look at the blood on my hands.
 Smell me!
 Don’t you smell it?”

 That’s when I looked down at myself and realized I was clean.
 Not even a drop of blood decorated my robes.
 The only evidence of my encounter was a small scab on my index finger from where I’d pricked myself with the needle as I sewed Maya’s mouth shut.